Bobby Witt Jr. Player Props: Royals vs. Rockies

-The Kansas City Royals, including Bobby Witt Jr. (batting .220 in his past 10 games, with a double, three home runs and eight RBI), take on starter Austin Gomber and the Colorado Rockies at Kauffman Stadium, Saturday at 4:10 PM ET.
+On Sunday, Bobby Witt Jr. (.524 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 2:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rockies.
+He had three hits (going 3-for-5) in his most recent game against the Rockies.

 Bobby Witt Jr. Game Info & Props vs. the Rockies